Home » Big Island » Big Island Packing List for Families

 This also means that the beaches are much rockier than others you may have been to.
 And a lot of them have lava rock at the bottom of the water.
 Ouch!

-Water shoes may be a life (and vacation) saver.
+Water shoes may be a life (and beach vacation) saver.
 I know they’re not always the most fashionable of accessories, but THESE are pretty cute, as well as functional!

 My kids also like to wear these water shoes when exploring tide pools.
+Water shoes are things to bring to Hawaii that might be a very good idea if you have them.

 CAMERA